adap/flower/doc/source/example-jax-from-centralized-to-federated.rst

 The concept of federating an existing workload is always the same and easy to understand.
 We have to start a *server* and then use the code in :code:`jax_training.py` for the *clients* that are connected to the *server*.
 The *server* sends model parameters to the clients.
 The *clients* run the training and update the parameters.
-The updated parameters are returned to the *server*, which averages all received parameter updates.
+The updated parameters are sent back to the *server*, which averages all received parameter updates.
 This describes one round of the federated learning process, and we repeat this for multiple rounds.

 Our example consists of one *server* and two *clients*.
 Let's set up :code:`server.py` first.
 The *server* needs to import the Flower package :code:`flwr`.